Share on facebook

 1. For a rustic hidden gem: Le Petit Châtelet

 At first glance, you’ll think it’s a tourist trap.
 Le Petit Châtelet is right next to Shakespeare & Co. in the 5th arrondissement, but this restaurant is as authentic as they come.
 Located in a very old building, Le Petit Châtelet is small, cozy, and warm.
 And when we say warm, we mean it: there’s a stone fireplace inside and they’ll cook your meat right over the flames.
-The food is excellent, and the price point (around 25 for a main) is reasonable for such good fare and location.
+The food is excellent, and the price point is reasonable for such good fare and location.
 Reserve your spot and ask for a table on the second floor.
 Out the windows, you can see Notre-Dame perfectly. — 39 Rue de la Bûcherie, 75005

 2. For enjoying the modern food scene: Le Petit Cadet